-Phloretin (Dihydrochalcone · GLUT Inhibition · Antioxidant)
+Phloretin (Dihydrochalcone · GLUT Inhibitor · Antioxidant · Skin)

-| Compound | Phloretin |
+| Compound | Phloretin (2′,4,4′,6′-Tetrahydroxydihydrochalcone; Phloretin; Apple Chalcone Aglycone) |

-| Chemical class | Polyphenol — Dihydrochalcone (2′,4′,6′,4-Tetrahydroxydihydrochalcone) |
+| Chemical class | Polyphenol — Dihydrochalcone (chalcone with alpha-beta double bond hydrogenated; unique to Malus and Pyrus species) |

 | CAS | 60-82-2 |

-| Primary source | Malus domestica (apple leaves, bark, root bark) |
+| Primary source | Malus domestica (apple peel, root bark), Pyrus communis (pear), Fortunella spp. (kumquat) |

 | Claim strength | Moderate |